Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 ## Government

 Similliarly to Qerrbalak, there are many city-states governing themselves.
-However, when colonising the planet, Skrell chose to try a similliar, yet new form of government.
+However, when colonising the planet, Skrell chose to try a similar form of government, with some novel additions.
 City-states on each continent are grouped together.
 Qerr-Skria of these city-states elect a representative of their continent, called Qerr-Kirri.
 This way, cities manage themselves, they decide about continent-wide things together and are represented by one Skrell for each continent when discussing global decisions.
 The three Qerr-Kirris meet in Government District of the University of Harr'qac and are very respected amongst the population.

 ## Education